 - A gentle, silver-haired old lady that loves to pet cats

-Realistically, the cat is going to gravitate to the old lady.
-They will quickly imprint upon the person that reminds them of pleasurable experiences.
+Realistically, the cat is going to prefer the old lady.
+She will quickly imprint upon the person that reminds her of past pleasurable experiences.

 The opposite is also true.
-The gentleman in our hypothetical scenario could dote on the cat, and do everything for them.
-If a man with a beard previously mistreated the cat, they’ll always be cautious.
+The gentleman in our hypothetical scenario could dote on the cat and do everything for them.
+If a man with a beard previously mistreated the cat, she’ll always be cautious.

-If cats do not have the experience to draw from, it comes down to how they are treated.
-Remember, your cat thinks of you as their equal, not their master.
+If cats do not have the experience to draw from, it comes down to how she was treated.
+Remember, your cat thinks of you as her equal, not her master.

-If your cat is playful, they’ll likely imprint on somebody with high energy.
-If your pet is more sedentary, they’ll pick whoever spends the most time sitting down.
+If your cat is playful, she’ll likely imprint on somebody with high energy.
+If your pet is more sedentary, she’ll pick whoever spends the most time sitting down.

 Why Do Cats Like Me So Much?

 If you are not a ‘cat person,’ you may find that felines are irresistibly drawn to you.
-If you have allergies, you may actively try to avoid them.
+If you have allergies to cats, you may actively try to avoid them.

 Unfortunately, this indifference is attractive to a cat.
-When they meet somebody new, they’ll be curious.
-They’ll want to check out your scent and find out what makes you tick.
+When she meets somebody new, she’ll be curious.
+She’ll want to check your scent and find out what makes you tick.

 Some people, especially cat lovers, will take this as an opportunity to make a fuss of the feline.
-They’ll pet the cat, or pick them up for a cuddle.
-The cat did not ask for this, and finds it infuriating.
+They’ll pet the cat, or pick her up for a cuddle.
+The cat did not ask for this and finds it infuriating.

-Somebody that has no interest in the cat is much easier to handle.
+Somebody who has no interest in the cat is much easier to handle.
 The longer you avoid interacting, the more the cat can sniff you.
-They’ll react according to the findings of their nose, usually by rubbing against you.
+She’ll react according to the findings of her nose, usually by rubbing against you.

 Do you smell like a dog?
 That won’t do.
-The cat will rub themselves against you to overrule that unpleasant aroma.
+The cat will rub herself against you to overrule that unpleasant aroma.

 Do you smell neutral?
 Then you are unclaimed by another cat.
-This will inspire cats to rub their scent against you.
+This will inspire your cat to rub her scent against you.
 This sends a message to other felines that you have been marked.

 How Do I Get a Cat to Leave Me Alone?

 This is a challenging situation.
 You must never act with cruelty toward a cat.
-You’ll feel awful, potentially traumatize the cat, and more than likely end up scratched or bitten.
+You’ll feel awful, potentially traumatize the cat, and end up scratched or bitten.

 Acting cold and aloof toward a cat would seem to be the easiest solution.
 As we have discussed, this makes you more appealing.
 The feline heart is a fickle thing.

-The best approach is teaming up with the cat’s owner.
-When the cat approaches you, get somebody to quickly and efficiently take them away.
+The right approach is teaming up with the cat’s owner.
+When the cat approaches you, get somebody to quickly take her away.

 This process may have to take place many times.
-Sooner or later, however, the cat will get bored of this and delay their approach.
-You’ll need to continue the training at this stage, though.
-Cats can be persistent.
+Sooner or later, the cat will get bored of this and delay her approach.
+You’ll need to continue the training at this stage as cats can be persistent.

 Get your associate to reward your cat every time they stay away from you.
-Periodically increase the time between treats, and the cat will eventually lose interest in you.
-They are getting nothing out of the relationship.
+Periodically increase the time between treats and the cat will lose interest in you.

 It’s an old cliché that cats choose their owners, rather than the other way around.
 There is an element of truth to the saying, though.
 Cats have favorite people.